danhbear/resume/resume.md

 I'm a software developer with an interest in user-facing products and services.
 I enjoy building and prototyping things quickly.
 My ideal is to work across a variety of components and technologies -- apps, sites, and services.

-Lately I've been using C#, JavaScript/CoffeeScript, Python, and Objective-C, but I have experience in Ruby, Java, ActionScript, C/C++, and SQL.
-I'm currently working on news and social content experiences for mobile and desktop.
-Previously I focused on video navigation and playback applications for living room devices.
+Lately I've been using C#, Objective-C, and JavaScript/CoffeeScript, but I have experience in Python, Java, Ruby, ActionScript, C/C++, and SQL.
+I've worked on content experiences for news and video across mobile, desktop, and living room devices.
+I'm always up for new challenges.

 I strive to be an independent worker and capable leader.
 When I have free time, I enjoy family, playing guitar, cooking, taking my dogs hiking, and reading fiction.